Contributing - ESDC

 - Generate the all-sky views (HiPS) for your data collection (optional).

-- Create a metadata table with all the information on the observations, ideally following the ObsCore IVOA standard.
+- Create a metadata table with all the information on the observations, ideally following the ObsCore IVOA standard (for a very useful ressource, see the UCD Builder tool from CDS).

 2. For the catalogue data: